LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 There are two action buttons below the log entries table:

--  **Delete All Messages** -- This will delete all log entries stored in the SQLite database.
+-  **Delete All Messages** -- delete all log entries stored in the SQLite database
--  **Delete All Found** -- This will delete all log entries that have been found based on the search term in the "Message" text field above.
+-  **Delete All Found** -- delete all log entries that have been found based on the search term in the "Message" text field above

 Log Book Settings